 The very first settlements in Hampi dates back to around 1CE.
 As per the Rock Edicts of Ashoka, it can be predicted that this region was once under a very heavy influence of the Mauryan Empire.
 Talking about trade, Hampi had a good flow of commerce with Vijayanagara.
-And over time, Hampi has witnessed various rulers on its throne.
+And over time, the city witnessed various rulers on its throne.
 The ruins along with the concert halls as well as the bazaars and boulders of this place speak of the eminence of the Vijayanagar empire.

 Vithala Temple.
 The Vithala temple is known for its enchanting architecture.
 Due to its overall magnificence, this particular temple was considered as one of the most famous structures in Hampi.

 Hampi Bazaar.
 Hampi Bazaar is the kind of place where you can shop for jewellery, clothes, and antiques.
 Moreover, it was also a residential area where the nobles used to stay.
 This place has many things to offer to its visitors apart from the remnants of history.
 The shopaholic in you will definitely find it to be the best thing about Hampi tourism.

 By Train.
 Hampi doesn’t have a railway station of its own.
 The nearest railway station is Hospet that is located at a distance of around 13 km from Hampi.
 It has good connectivity with other Indian cities like Mumbai, Bangalore, and Goa.
 Some good options to reach here are Hampi Express, Amarvathi Express, and Haripriya Express.
-After you deboard at the railway station, you can easily get a cab or even a bus to reach here.
+After you deboard at the railway station, you can easily get a cab or even a bus to reach Hampi.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here